 Mat Removal Formulas

-Instead of purchasing a pre-mixed detangling formula, you can try applying a small amount of some oils to the mats to help remove them.
 The oil should sit in the cat's fur and soak into the mat for at least an hour or longer to give it a chance to work on the mat.
-Some commonly used options are baby oil, coconut oil or olive oil.
-These will work on small mats but the larger the mat the more likely you'll need to see a professional or use clippers.
-With baby oil there is a risk of the cat ingesting the mat when trying to groom himself so olive and coconut oils are safer options.
+Keep your cat from licking it off while the oil soaks in.
+These will work on small mats, but the larger the mat, the more likely you'll need to see a professional.

 Dealing With Matted Cat Fur